DanielPAagustinho/virus2tree/README.md

 * RUN mode: The script downloads each RUN individually and converts it to FASTQ.
 * EXPERIMENT mode: The script first identifies which RUNs are associated with each EXPERIMENT, and then downloads each resulting RUN.

-By default, the script retrieves metadata from the SRA database using `esearch` and `efetch`, then checks column 16 of runinfo to automatically determine whether each RUN is SINGLE or PAIRED..
+By default, the script retrieves metadata from the SRA database using `esearch` and `efetch`, then checks column 16 of runinfo to automatically determine whether each RUN is SINGLE or PAIRED.
 However, if you specify `-l` or `--layout` to force one layout (SINGLE or PAIRED), the script will skip the metadata-based check and apply the specified layout to all downloaded RUNs.
-Please note that if your inputs are EXPERIMENT IDs, the script will still need to retrieve runinfo in order to map each experiment to its associated RUNs, even if a forced layout is specified.
+However, if your inputs are EXPERIMENT IDs, the script will still need to retrieve runinfo in order to map each experiment to its associated RUNs, even if a forced layout is specified.

 The output consists of FASTQ files corresponding to each RUN, renamed to include the species name and, in the case of EXPERIMENTs, also the experiment accession.